 In order to give your leads and customers coupons, you need to first create the coupon codes.
 Here’s how:

-• Select the new coupon button, then select “Group Coupon” or “Personal Coupon.”
+2. Select New Coupon, then select “Group Coupon” or “Personal Coupon.”

 Deliver coupon codes